Langtang and Gosainkunda Trek 15 Days

 • All meals (breakfast, lunch, and dinner) during the trek

-• Transportation from Kathmandu-Syabrubesi- Sundari jal - Kathmandu by public Jeep /bus.
+• Transfer from Kathmandu-Syabrubesi- Sundari jal - Kathmandu by public Jeep /bus.

 • Porters to carry your luggage during the trek (1 porter for 2 trekkers)